imsky/holder/README.md

 Holder uses the `canvas` element and the data URI scheme to render image placeholders entirely in browser.

-It's also the placeholder library for [Bootstrap](http://twitter.github.com/bootstrap/).
+It's used by [Bootstrap](http://twitter.github.com/bootstrap/) for image placeholders.

 How to use it
 -------------